Which city is cheaper, Edinburgh or Beijing?

 Both Edinburgh and Beijing during the winter are popular places to visit.
 Many travelers come to Beijing for the museums, the shopping scene, and the cuisine.
 Furthermore, many visitors come to Edinburgh in the winter for the museums, the shopping scene, the theater shows, and the cuisine.

 Edinburgh can get quite cold in the winter.
 Be prepared for some very cold days in Beijing.
 In the winter, Beijing is much colder than Edinburgh.
-Typically, the winter temperatures in Beijing in January are around -4°C (26°F), and Edinburgh is about 3°C (38°F).
+Typically, the winter temperatures in Beijing in January average around -4°C (26°F), and Edinburgh averages at about 3°C (38°F).

 It's quite sunny in Beijing.
 In the winter, Beijing often gets more sunshine than Edinburgh.
 Beijing gets 201 hours of sunny skies this time of year, while Edinburgh receives 48 hours of full sun.